ethereum-optimism/design-docs/protocol/proofs/withdrawal-invalidation-mitigation.md

 submitted prior to the activation of the fallback mechanism.

 Withdrawal invalidation is a powerful tool in the incident response playbook as it can mitigate the impact of a large number of invalid dispute games at the same time.
-However, the it also forces users to resubmit their withdrawal proofs and wait an additional 7 days to execute a withdrawal.
+However, it also forces users to resubmit their withdrawal proofs and wait an additional 7 days to execute a withdrawal.
 Users have reported that this invalidation and additional delay period is a pain point.
 This user impact means that the fallback is highly disruptive as a standard security mechanism.